Frequently Asked Questions

 Yes!
 It is important that all of our staff can commit for the entire summer.
 The reason for this is primarily because it is vital to the community and culture that we promote at Roughing It for campers to have consistent counselors.

-Mandatory staff training will begin on Monday, June 11th and run through Saturday, June 16th.
+Staff training will begin on Monday, June 11th and run through Saturday, June 16th, and is mandatory for all staff.
 Staff training is in-person and a vital part of getting prepared for working at our camp.

 We will be providing an option for an online training only for students that need to remain on their college campus due to exams.
 As soon as you are done with exams, you will join us for the rest on the in-person training.